-• Fiduciary Funds - Fiduciary activities are those in which the District acts as trustee or agent for resources that belong to others.
+- Fiduciary Funds Fiduciary activities are those in which the District acts as trustee or agent for resources that belong to others.
 These activities are not included in the district-wide financial statements, because their resources do not belong to the District, and are not available to be used.
-There are two classes of fiduciary funds:
+The School District reports the following Fiduciary Funds: - Custodial Funds: These funds are strictly custodial in nature and do not involve the measurement of results of operations.
+Assets are held by the District as agent for various student groups or extraclassroom activity funds.